 Cranial Sacral Energy Work

 “The equine skull is made up of 26 individual plates of bone – These are joined together by sutures, which act like joints between the cranial bones, and are designed to help disperse the energy from an impact to the skull.
 CranioSacral work focuses on restoring balance throughout this structure and the rest of the body.”

 When the bones in the head are out of balance the eyes and nostrils often will appear as one is higher and/or shaped differently than the other.
 I use this process to connect the corrections made to the cranial bones to the rest of the body.
 I begin with a Bladder Meridian Flow then move to working with my hands on various places of the skull, finishing by pulling the energy from the head to the shoulders, then to the sacral region of the horse.

-I use several yoga exercises designed for the horse to increase flexibility and flexion through out the equine body.
+I use several yoga exercises designed with the horse to increase flexibility and flexion through out the equine body.
 One of my favorites is the Drunken Horse for it releases tightness through the base of the neck, the withers and the muscles over and under the shoulder.

 “Energy medicine employs diverse methods to modify and manipulate the flow of energy within the body.
 The intent is to realign, replenish or stabilize the amount and the quality of energy within the human body.”

 When one thinks about the body, it is made up of energetic responses creating vibrations.
-The forks help align and balance the vibrations within our body.
+The forks help align and balance the vibrations within a body.

 Sound and Vibrational Healing has been shown effective in not only relaxing and balancing the body as a whole, but in increasing and speeding the healing of many injuries, diseases and illnesses.

 I have forks to work deep in the physical body assisting the removal of inflammation from joints and muscles.
 I also, have forks that work on the energetic level opening blockages in the body’s energy centers, chakras.